jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 ![linear](https://github.com/lw583/CEE4530/blob/master/absorbance.png?raw=true)

 Figure 1: A graph of absorbance against red dye concentration.
-There appears to be a linear relationship between 0 to 20 mg/L that follows Beer's law.
+There appears to be a linear relationship between 0 to 20 mg/L that follows Beer's law:

-From 0 to 2 mg/L, the absorbance of red dye does not increase linearly, likely due to the these points being under the detection limit of the instrument.
-From 2 mg/L to 20 mg/L, there appears to be a linear relationship between absorbance and concentration.
-However, at concentrations higher than 20 mg/L (not graphed), this linear relationship no longer exists, likely due to these points being out of the instrument's measurement range.

-<b> 3.
-What is the value of the extinction coefficient, ε? </b>

-As given in the powerpoint slides,

 $$ A = εbc $$

-where $A$ is absorbance, $b$ is path length and $c$ is concentration.
-Hence, $εb$ is the slope of the linear regression in our graph.
+Here, $A$ is absorbance, $b$ is path length and $c$ is concentration. $εb$ is the slope of the linear regression in our graph.
 This is based on the assumption that our linear regression line has an intercept of zero (it is not, but is very close to it).
-As given to us in the experiment, $b$ is 1 cm.
+The path length $b$ of the particular instrument used is 19 mm.

+In this particular experiment, the absorbance of the unknown solution presented by our clients fell within this range.
+Thus, we were able to use Beer's law (below) to interpolate a concentration from the unknown solutions's measured absorbance.

 ```python
 b = 19 * u.mm